nabla0001/resnet/README.md

 It achieved this by introducing "shortcut connections" between layers which forward activations without transformations and improve optimisation.
 The resulting deep networks won the ImageNet Large Scale Visual Recognition Challenge (ILSVRC) in 2015.
-Shortcut connections have become a foundational building block for many other influential architectures, such as Transformers.
+Shortcut connections have become a foundational building block in deep learning and are applied in many influential contemporary architectures such as Transformers, UNets and EffiecientNets.

 ## Motivation